 A IVth century large hall of a house was decorated with frescoes imitating marbles and depicting other traditional subjects (acanthus spirals, theatrical masks, etc), but the paintings near the ceiling were likely made when the house was inhabited by Christians.
 The excavations went ahead and they unearthed older rooms and walls.

 These frescoes are dated IIIrd century.
 The lower band depicts Genii, a sort of custodian angels of the Roman religion.
-The upper band shows children playing in a vineyard; this subject became more and more popular and it was eventually adopted for the decoration of Christian buildings as at S. Costanza (you may wish to see one of the many floor mosaics depicting this subject).
+The upper band shows children working in a vineyard; this subject became more and more popular and it was eventually adopted for the decoration of Christian buildings as at S. Costanza (you may wish to see one of the many floor mosaics depicting this subject).

 Nymphaeum (decorated fountain): (above) fresco; (below) mosaic